AdvaLevine/advalevine/README.md

 <h1 align="center">Hi there! 👋 I'm Adva</h1>

 <p align="center">
-🎓 Programming student at the Academic College of Tel Aviv-Yaffa, Israel
+🎓 I'm a Computer Science student at the Academic College of Tel Aviv-Yaffa, Israel
 🌱 Passionate about learning, building, and sharing tech projects
 🚀 Always curious to explore new technologies and creative ideas
 </p>

----

 ### 💼 Projects I'm Proud Of